KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Adding more packages to techStack.js file"
+  > "Adding more techStack to techStack.js file"

   ---